National Register of Historic Places listings in Hunt County, Texas

 This is a list of the National Register of Historic Places listings in Hunt County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Hunt County, Texas.
-There are seven properties listed on the National Register in the county.
+There are eight properties listed on the National Register in the county.
 Four of these are also designated Recorded Texas Historic Landmarks.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.